jabpe/DIT261/LabB/LabB.md

   * Parallel refine_rows: Approx. 36 minutes (running it for 1 execution instead of 100 took 18s), speedup -12'733%
   * Parallel search: 59s, speedup 30%
   <!-- * Parallel search + parallel refine: 144s -->
-  * Parallel `guesses`: 80.71s, speedup -5%
+  * Parallel `guesses`: 80.71s on the Dual-core

-The benchmarks were run on a MacBook Pro with a Dual-Core Intel Core i7 processor with HyperThreading and 16GB of RAM.
+The benchmarks were run on a MacBook Pro with a Dual-Core Intel Core i7 processor with 16GB of RAM.

 After trying various implementations, our results seem to indicate that the most promising parallelism we can find is doing the search for a solution in parallel.
 The other forms of parallelism seem to be too finely granular to be worthwhile and actively worsen the performance.